Best Bookmark Manager 2026: 8 Tools Compared by Behavior, Not Just Features

 Which one fits you?

 - Pick Burn 451 if your saved-articles pile keeps growing and you almost never come back.
 The 24-hour timer is the point — it forces read, vault, or burn on every save.
-Free tier today; planned V3 Pro is $4.99/mo (planned, not live).
+Free tier today; Pro is $4.99/mo (7-day trial).

 - Pick Raindrop if you want a clean visual archive of links you reference occasionally — recipes, gear, docs, research.
 Free tier covers unlimited bookmarks; AI tagging is a paid add-on.